 Still, even with 53 members including the House Democratic leader, the Majority whip and three committee chairmen, the Golden State delegation doesn't wield the power it did two or three decades ago.

 Originally, Miller was a protégé of San Francisco congressman Phillip Burton, a Lyndon-Johnson-like left-wing lawmaker famed for cutting deals and rolling up legislative achievements.
 Burton came within one vote of being Majority Leader but still retained enormous power until his death in 1983.
 He was succeeded in Congress by his wife for several years; she was then succeeded by Nancy Pelosi.
 In the 1980s and 90s, the California delegation included such heavyweights as Leon Panetta, who later served at the highest levels in two Democratic presidential administrations; Norman Mineta, who served as Secretary of Transportation in the George W. Bush administrations; and Henry Waxman as well as Miller.
-Only Waxman will remain in Congress after Miller's retirement.

 The Californians not only were strategically situated in all the important committees but worked collaboratively on issues of importance to their state.
 This stood in contrast to the era's large New York delegation, which was often marked by tensions and rivalries even with members of the same party.